stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

 - `midiOut.sendAfterTrigger(msg [, trigPort], ticks)` — send after `ticks`
   clock ticks counted from `trigPort` (1-based, defaults to trig input 1).

+**A message can only be sent once per callback.** `midiOut.send(msg)` (and the `sendAfter*` variants) mark the handle as sent; the actual enqueue happens once per handle in the post-callback flush, so a second `send` of the *same* handle within one `onMidiMessage`/`onLoad`/`onUnload` is not a second message — only one goes out, and if the message body was changed in between, the last change wins.
+To send the same bytes twice, build a fresh handle first with `midi.create()` or `midi.clone(msg)` and send that.
+Each message sent consumes one store slot against the 32-handle cap, so one handle per message is the correct idiom.

 ## MIDI status/type reference used internally
 CC=0xb, NoteOn=0x9, NoteOff=0x8, KeyPressure=0xa, ChanPressure=0xd,
 ProgramChange=0xc, PitchWheel=0xe, SysEx=0xf0/0xf7-wrapped.
 Realtime: